-The first week was probably the hardest.
+The first week using the non chemical shampoo was probably the hardest.
 I don’t have super greasy hair as some do, but I did have some flaking on my scalp.
 From what I have read commercial shampoo strips all of the natural oils from the scalp, leading to an over-production of oil.
 The natural shampoo method allows the scalp to adjust to a more normal state, but takes time to adjust.

-On the other days I rinse my hair with water.
-So far this process has worked well for me and allows my hair a few days to produce more natural oils again before washing.
-During those in between days I’m more likely to wear my hair up but it’s not totally necessary.
+On the other days I would rinse my hair with warm water.
+This process worked well for me and allowed my hair a few days to produce more natural oils again before washing.
+During those in between days I was more likely to wear my hair up but it’s not totally necessary.
 I still flat iron my hair periodically and curl my hair.

 How to Make Homemade Shampoo